-Blue Ridge Trail is a 4.3 mile moderately trafficked out and back trail located near Wrightwood, CA that features beautiful wild flowers and is good for all skill levels.
+Blue Ridge Trail is a 4.3 mile moderately trafficked out and back trail located near Wrightwood, California that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash